monicaiyb/monicaiyb/README.md

 -->

-- 🔭 I’m currently working on a lot of intersting projects both pe
+- 🔭 I’m currently a software engineer working with python, C#
-- 🌱 I’m currently learning .net, product management, UI/UX design
+- 🌱 I’m currently learning Datascience
-- 👯 I’m looking to collaborate on open source projects hopefully my first 2022
+- 👯 I’m looking to collaborate on open source projects and do some data science project
 - 🤔 I’m looking for help with .net Framework, C#
 - ⚡ Fun fact: Laughter is contagious so i will join in your laughter.
+- 📫 How to reach me: Linkedin monica iyabo X monicaiyb